WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Items teleport if they fall of the map.

+Jumping with mid air will unlock movement if it was locked by a Geyser.\
+More Skills unlock movement too.

 ## Miscellaneous
 Pillar and Void holdout zones get flowers if you have Lepton Daisy.\
-Captains Shock Beacon now has a range indicator.\
+Captains Shock Beacon now has a range indicator.

-Deskplant looks bigger in the ground\
-Scavengers play a sound when spawning.
+Boosted & Corrupted skills will be now be prefixed as such.\
+Corrupted Skills now have actual descriptions mid run.\
+Simulacrum Stages include the stage they're one in their name.

 Void Fiends Mouse2 now has a crosshair response like other charging attacks.\
 Void Allies have cyan eyes for slighty easier identification in the dark.